lapinozz/Lazy-Theta-with-optimization-any-angle-pathfinding/README.md

 I also made it more modular so that it can be used for grid, hexagonTile, polygon map, anything where you need to find a path between to point.

-Also added weight to h-value as described in the first link, it make the search faster but may give slitghly longer path.
+Also added the possibility to use weighted h-value as described in the first link, it make the search faster but may give slitghly longer path.